 In this collection of essays, regional and functional experts from

-current place in the world—including trade and investment, peace
+CSIS consider Africa’s current place in the world including trade

 This report highlights examples of progress and positive collaboration between corporate and public actors and identifies areas where African governments can do more to make the most of current economic opportunities.

 Current Projects and Focus Areas